Have you ever wondered where your resume went when you submitted it to that annoying online application? Do they even see a human?

 - Years of experience with specific skills

 - Required degrees or certifications

 That all you need to know for now.
 Using the keywords of the job description will put your resume ahead in the ATS.
 Also, use the keywords from other job descriptions similar to the one you are applying for.
 This makes you more attractive because it gives the employer what their competitor is looking for too sometimes.
-A word of caution, do not just stuff your resume with keywords to get the ATS to choose your application.
+A word of caution, do not just stuff your resume with keywords to get the ATS to choose your online application.
 Sometimes the ATS can tell and your resume still has to be read by a human at the end of this process so, if your resume does not make sense, it’s still going to end up in the trash.

 Anyways, I hoped you enjoyed some basic advice for your future job applications.